 - As a general rule, traffic is lighter in the mornings and tends to build throughout the day.
 As always, your best chance to avoid long border wait times is to arrive at the border before 7 am or after 8 pm.
-For example, the U.S. CBP has typically opened up all lanes at Peace arch starting at 6:oo am on Good Friday.
+For example, the U.S. CBP has typically opened up all lanes at Peace Arch starting at 6:00 am on Good Friday (the Friday before Easter).

 - Always check out the current border wait times for the port you plan to use before hitting the road.